aarongill99/Nintendo-Switch-JoyCon-Hack/README.md

 This is a tutorial on how to hack the Nintendo Switch JoyCon to grant the user escalated access for Custom Firmware *(CFW)* and HomeBrew.
 I created this hack and tutorial to help users and myself to easily use the Nvidia Integra exploit.
 Current hacks require a user to use a jig tool by inserting it in the right JoyCon slot, using aluminum on a JoyCon and inserting it in the right JoyCon slot, or shorting and breaking the right JoyCon pins, every time a user wants to boot into bootloader.
 This can be cumbersome  and annoying when switching between stock firmware and custom firmware, and this hack is to make it a seamless operation for the user.

 Also, currently all exploits require the user to use the Nvidia Integra exploit every time the Nintendo Switch is shutdown or rebooted, and this can be a burden if you are using a purchased or homemade tool.
-By modding your controller easily and once, you now will have a hassle-free method of getting into the bootloader.
-This will come in handy with Xecuters USB C Modchip (https://sx.xecuter.com/), for a fast and easy CFW launch.
-A list of resellers can be found Here (https://team-xecuter.com/where-to-buy/).
+By modding your controller easily and once, you now will have a hassle-free method of getting into the bootloader

 # Team Xecuter
 [![Team Xecuter](https://i2.ytimg.com/vi/Z8TSo3lIK00/hqdefault.jpg?sqp=-oaymwEXCPYBEIoBSFryq4qpAwkIARUAAIhCGAE=&rs=AOn4CLBNXbw_M2KmwchKGBKpj2bhJTjzRw)](https://www.youtube.com/embed/Z8TSo3lIK00)

-### Works on every Switch
-  * SX OS Works with every Nintendo Switch out there.
-On every firmware version!
 ### Play all Games!
-  * With SX OS you can play all your favorite games straight off of the microSD card inserted into your Nintendo Switch.
+  * you can play all your favorite games straight off of the microSD card inserted into your Nintendo Switch.
 ### Homebrew Games & Apps
-  * Using SX OS homebrew menu launcher you can enjoy all the quality games and software by independent developers.
+  * Using homebrew menu launcher you can enjoy all the quality games and software by independent developers.
-### Continued Support
-  * Team Xecuter is always actively working to bring more exciting functionality to SX OS.
 ### Backwards Compatible
-  * Using the SX OS Launcher you can easily boot into the normal Nintendo Switch firmware to enjoy your original games.
+  * Using the Launcher you can easily boot into the normal Nintendo Switch firmware to enjoy your original games.

 # How it Works / How to Use